liammclennan/coffeescript-course/plan.md

 * array
   * declared using literal syntax []
   * can span lines

-* array comprehension
-  * can be used to iterate over the items in an array
-  * can have a guard clause
-  * can iterate over a range
-  * can iterate over objects

 * regex
   * same as JS ( /pattern/flags )